ethereum/go-ethereum/docs/_clef/Introduction.md

 local environment and send the signed packet to an arbitrary Ethereum entry-point, which might include, for example, an untrusted remote node.
 Alternatively, Clef can simply be used as a standalone, composable signer that can be a backend component for decentralized applications.
-This requiresa secure architecture that separates cryptographic operations from user interactions and internal/external communication.
+This requires a secure architecture that separates cryptographic operations from user interactions and internal/external communication.

 The security model of Clef is as follows: